Tunisia

 •[ normal ]

-Reissued after periodic review without changes Exercise normal precautions in Slovenia.
-Read the country information page for additional information on travel to Slovenia.
-If you decide to travel to Slovenia: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Reissued after periodic review with minor edits.
+Exercise normal precautions in Montserrat.
+Read the country information page for additional information on travel to Montserrat.
+If you decide to travel to Montserrat: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
 Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for Slovenia.
-Visit the CDC page for the latest Travel Health Information related to your travel.
+Review the Country Security Report for the Eastern Caribbean, which includes Montserrat.
 Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.
+Visit the CDC page for the latest Travel Health Information related to your travel.

 |